1. What are CENELEC Products?

-A useful reference is the European Commission's 'Guide to the implementation of Directives based on the New Approach and Global Approach', more specifically Chapter 7 dedicated to CE Marking, which can be downloaded here.
+A useful reference is the European Commission's 'Guide to the implementation of Directives based on the New Approach and Global Approach'.

 Certification is a sub-field of conformity assessment (e.g. testing, certification, accreditation).
 It represents a third-party attestation that a product, service, person or management system meets specified requirements.

 By giving the purchaser confidence that a product or service meets the requirements, certification facilitates trade both within countries and between countries.

 Certification is not part of the CENELEC activities.

 A Notified body is a certification body that is designated by the notifying authority of a Member State to carry out the tasks pertaining to the conformity assessment procedures, referred to in the applicable New Approach directives when a third party is required.